sovereign-nature/deep/docs/deep.md

 `steward_id` - ID of the conservation organisation according to the protocol.
 `funds_raised` - amount of funds raised by the link for the steward and ecological entity.

-### Asset DID Address System
+## Derivative DID Address System

-DEEP uses an address system based on the Asset DID [specification](https://github.com/KILTprotocol/spec-asset-did).
-The linked asset address is encoded into the DEEP Link token ID via the keccak256 function.
+DEEP uses an address system based on the derivative DID [specification](https://github.com/KILTprotocol/spec-asset-did).
+The linked derivative address is encoded into the DEEP link token ID via the keccak256 function.

 ## Rarity Index

-Organisation according to a rarity is a key logic in the gaming world as well as in the NFT art and gaming spaces.
+Organisation according to rarity is a key logic in the gaming world as well as in the NFT art and gaming spaces.
 The Rarity Index is a custom metric designed to quantify and communicate the uniqueness and importance of various ecological features captured in the Eco-Data provided by conservation organisations.
 This index is key for integrating eco-data into gaming as it responds to the request of assigning rarity to items and functionalities by connecting it to real scientific data.
 The rarity attributes can be updated from real-life events so that the index evolves together with the linked eco-data.

-## Roadmap

-...

 ## Contributing to DEEP